kazimmt/kazimmt.github.io/Download/External-Downloader.md

 ===

 #### Features
-- Aideo downloads up to 4k in WebM, MP4 and MKV & 8K MP4 also supports HDR Download
+- Video downloads up to 4k in WebM, MP4 and MKV & 8K MP4 also supports HDR Download
 - Audio downloads in multiple formats - MP3, M4A, AAC, ALAC, FLAC, OPUS, WAV (but most commonly in the first 2)
 - Ability to download without SponsorBlock segments
 - Ability to edit the video before downloading
 - Needs external player
 - Ability to download playlists
 - Embed subtitles
-- you can use it as a search engine to search for youtube videos you want to download(you CAN'T play them in the app itself)
+- You can use it as a search engine to search for youtube videos you want to download(you CAN'T play them in the app itself)
 - Ability to backup and restore everything - from settings to search history(as a json file)

 +++ Seal